Edition I · MMXXVI · Strictly By Invitation

 The Galápagos Maritime Summit is not open to the public.
 It is not a networking event.
 It is a closed strategic dialogue — convened exclusively for the senior leaders who hold direct authority over maritime regulation, certification, and operations in environmentally sensitive territories.

 Held within the Galápagos National Park — UNESCO World Natural Heritage Site — the Summit brings together no more than 20 senior figures from international maritime authorities, classification societies, flag state regulators, expedition cruise operations, and technical industry leaders.
 Three days.
-No press.
+No press in the room.
 No public sessions.
 No exhibitions.

 Galápagos is not a backdrop.
 It is the argument.